Craters of the Moon National Monument Visitor Guide

 Craters of the Moon National Monument

 Craters of the Moon National Monument is a big park and there are a lot of really interesting and fun things to see and do while you visit.
-If you are looking for a list of the can’t miss things to see and do when you visit, I have compiled a list of my favorite things for you to review below.
+If you are looking for a list of the can’t-miss things to see and do when you visit, I have compiled a list of my favorite things for you to review below.

 North Flow Crater Trail and North Crater Trail

-North Crater Flow Trail Map
+North Flow Crater Trail Map

 North Crater Trail Map